 Oh heyyy, Être's heading #BACK2SCHOOL!

 We can't help ourselves...we LOVE new school supplies.
 Books.
 Backpacks.
 Disco tape & locker gear.
 But more than anything, we love JOURNALS.
-And this BRAND NEW one by author Patricia Wooster is one of our new fall favorites!
+And this NEW one by author Patricia Wooster is one of our new fall favorites!
 Helping girls develop their purpose, ignite their spirit & pursue activities that bring them happiness, the Create Your ME Movement journal builds strong girls from the inside out!
 Read this interview about how the author came up with such awesomeness & then get ready to #CreateYourMe with us this year!

-CHECK OUT THIS ACTIVISM GUIDE!
+NOW CHECK OUT THIS

 And we couldn't love it more.
 With an intro by Academy Award-nominated filmmaker Ava DuVernay, this "keep-it-real" activism guide by 13 year-old Marley (the rockstar who founded #1000BlackGirlBooks and created #MarleyMag for ELLE.com) is a book that every girl should own.
 Every.
 Single.
 Girl.
 Exploring activism, social justice & volunteerism while highlighting the importance of literacy & diversity, Marley seriously gets it done!